 For example, knowledge of which students are the best graduates, or which students are still active students or not, and so on.
 Such a knowledge base can be developed and made into a knowledge system that has more useful value.
 One way is by developing a knowledge management system that can be applied in the academic system.
 A knowledge management information system or Knowledge Management System is a process of analyzing, selecting, identifying, searching for, and disseminating new information and knowledge from a system that is already/is running.
-So, in this case the researcher intends to explore and analyze a knowledge base in the higher education academic system for the higher education academic system.
+So, in this case the researcher intends to explore and analyze a knowledge base in the higher education academic system which can be developed into a knowledge management information system for the higher education academic system.
 In its development, researchers will use a semantic network to create a knowledge base of the academic system which can be analyzed through the academic information system used, as well as from various other supporting document sources.